The Old Man and the Key

 "The Old Man and the Key" is the thirteenth episode of the thirteenth season of the American animated television series The Simpsons.
 It first aired in the United States on the Fox network on March 10, 2002.
-In the episode, Grampa Simpson falls in love with Zelda, an old woman who has just moved into the senior home in which Grampa lives.
+In the episode, Grampa Simpson falls in love with Zelda, a woman who has just moved into the senior home in which Grampa lives.
 However, Grampa is not the only one in the home who is infatuated with Zelda.

 The episode was written by Jon Vitti and directed by Lance Kramer.
 The storyline was pitched by Vitti, who based it on an article about social status in senior homes.
 The episode features Olympia Dukakis as Zelda, and Bill Saluga as his television character Ray J. Johnson.
 The song "Ode to Branson", which was written by Vitti and composed by Alf Clausen, was submitted for the Primetime Emmy Award for Outstanding Music And Lyrics in 2002, which it ultimately lost to a score from The Blue Planet.
+The episode was the origin of the "Old man yells at cloud" meme.

 Plot

 The episode begins with the Simpson family visiting Grampa after his retirement home mistakenly reports his death.
 An old woman named Zelda moves into his retirement home in place of the actual deceased resident.
 Grampa is determined to win her love over Zack, another resident who owns and drives a minivan.
 After renewing his driver's license, Grampa convinces Homer to let him borrow the car to romance her.
 Although he impresses Zelda, Homer and Marge think she is a hoochie and only likes Grampa because he can drive.
-After he crashes Homer's car in a drag race with a rival seniors gang, Homer becomes furious with Grampa and takes his keys away, forbidding him to drive ever again.
+After he crashes Homer's car in a drag race with a rival seniors gang, Homer becomes livid with Grampa and takes his keys away, forbidding him to drive ever again.
 Zelda informs Grampa that she got them tickets to a theater in Branson, Missouri, but when he tells her he does not have a car, she leaves with Zack and his minivan.

 Grampa steals Marge's car and takes Bart with him on the road to Branson to win back Zelda.
 When realizing that Grampa and Bart are heading to Branson, Homer, Marge, Lisa, and Maggie take a bus there.
 At the theater, Grampa calls out to Zelda from on-stage, but then denounces her in front of everyone, who then chant to her a hoochie, forcing her to leave the stage.
 Grampa then reconciles with Homer.